-"That this House concurs in the recommendation of the Lok Sabha that the Rajya Sabha do join in the 2049 state Bank °S India I 6 MAY 1959 ] (.Amendment) Bill, 1965 2050
+"That this House concurs in the recommendation of the Lok Sabha that the Rajya Sabha do join in the

+2049 State Bank of India

+[6 MAY 1959] (Amendment) Bill, 195/ 2050

-Joint Committee of the Houses on the Bill to provide for the formation of certain Government or Government-associated banks as subsidiaries of the State Bank of India and for the constitution, management and control of the subsidiary banks so formed, and for matters connected therewith, or incidental thereto, and resolves that the following members of the Rajya Sabha be nominated to serve on the said Joint Committee:-
+Joint Committee of the Houses on the Bill to provide for the formation of certain Government or Government-associated banks as subsidiaries of the State Bank of India and for the constitution. management and control of the subsidiary banks so formed, and for matters connected incidental therewith, or thereto. and resolves that the following members of the Rajya Sabha be nominated to serve on the said Joint Committee:---

-Shri K. P. Madhavan Nair, Shri Tikaram Paliwal, Shri Jaspat Roy Kapoor, Shrimati Pushpalata Das, Shri J. K. Modi, Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan.
-Singh, Shri Niranjan.
-Singh, Shri Perath Narayanan Nair, Shri Harihar Patel, Shri Mulka Govinda Reddy, Dr. P. J. Thomas, and Dr. B. Gopala Reddi."
+Shri K. P. Madhavan Nair, Shri Tikaram Paliwal.
+Shri Jaspat Roy Kapoor, Shrimati Pushpalata Das.
+Shri J. K. Modi, Dr. Anup Singh, Shri N. M. Lingam, Syed Mazhar Imam, Shri J. P. Agrawal, Shri Niranjan Singh, Shri Perath Narayanan Nair.
+Shri Harihar Patel, Shri Mulka Govinda Reddy, Dr. P. J. Thomas, and Dr. B. Gopala Reddi."